Research and development

 We are strengthening our pipeline through a focus on science related to the immune system, the use of human genetics and advanced technologies.
 Our early stage research is not constrained by therapy areas with teams actively encouraged to follow the science.
 As projects progress potential new medicines are aligned to the therapy area where data shows we can have the greatest impact to the largest number of patients’ lives.

-Our current therapy areas of focus are Oncology, HIV, Infectious Diseases, Immuno-inflammation, Respiratory and Vaccines.Learn more about our approach to R&D
+Our current therapy areas of focus are Oncology, HIV, Infectious Diseases, Immuno-inflammation, Respiratory and Vaccines.Learn more about our focus areas

 Partnerships Partnering with GSK